hellogreg/pstv/pstv.md

 ### How I can help

 Back in the early 2000s, I led the web development and design for Electronic Arts' experimental online game, Majestic.
-I now run/am the web department for a large school district (30,000 students and 3,000 employees) in the Chicago area.
+I now run/am the web department for a large school district in the Chicago area.

 I'm used to working as a one-person, low-budget, full-service design and development team.
 In seeing projects through from concept to conclusion, I'm comfortable working alone, leading small teams, and/or coordinating with other departments.
 Where I can implement improvements by myself, I'll do so.
 And when I need to enlist help, I'll do as much up-front work as possible to make everyone else's job easier.